 All bald eagles reduce activity and seek shelter during periods of extreme cold.
 Non-territorial eagles also forage in groups and roost communally to help conserve energy.

-- When one eagle finds food, every eagle finds food.
-Non-territorial bald eagles often forage in groups, which lets them find more food with less work than hunting alone.
+When one eagle finds food, every eagle finds food.
+Wintering non-territorial bald eagles commonly forage in groups, which lets them find more food with less work than hunting alone.
 They also steal prey from other eagles, which can be more energy efficient than catching it themselves.
 Why go fishing when someone else can do it for you?